Are Enrichment Classes Worth It? A Data-Driven Look

 The Bottom Line

-Enrichment classes can be valuable, but they are not a prerequisite for a successful child.
-The most important factors in a child's development are a loving home environment, consistent reading, and the freedom to play.
+Enrichment can be valuable, but it's not a prerequisite for a successful child.
+The most important factors in a kid's development are a loving home, consistent reading, and the freedom to play.

-If your budget is tight, here is the priority order: 1.
+If your budget is tight: 1.
 Swimming (safety) 2.
 One activity your child loves 3.
 Everything else is optional

-If your budget is comfortable, limit to 2-3 activities and preserve significant free time.
-Your child will thank you for the breathing room.
+If your budget is comfortable, limit to 2-3 activities and protect significant free time.
+Your child will thank you for the breathing room — maybe not today, but eventually.

-For deals on family activities and enrichment trial classes, check WhyNotDeals for current promotions.
+For deals on family activities and enrichment trials, check WhyNotDeals for current promotions.
+You can also browse family-friendly activities on Klook for discounted workshops, attractions, and experiences.

 Frequently Asked Questions